jithu7432/nb-viewer/README.md

 * Requires no internet and is faster.

 ## Installation
-* Use `pip install .` to install the package, and you can call the command line utility from the terminal by
+* Use `pip install nbviewer-gui` to install the package, and you can call the command line utility from the terminal by

 ```fish
 nbviewer-gui notebook.ipynb